zew/go-questionnaire/README.md

 Version 1.1

-Productive use at our research insitute.
+Productive use at our research institute.

 ## Requirements